makersacademy/CV/README.md

 ```
 As a...
 Hardworking individual and passionate about enhancing user experience of using technology
 I want to...Find an organisation where I can serve as a developer, work in a team and pair
 So that...
-I can continue learning end user experience and behaviour with the technology and keep implementing best practices.
+I can continue learning about end user experience and behaviour with the technology and keep implementing best practices.
 ```

 ## Skills